-- 1.1 In September 2018, Sheffield City Region (SCR) were confirmed as one the areas across the country to have been shortlisted for the next phase of the Transforming Cities Fund (TCF).
-The requirement was to submit a draft business case to the Department for Transport (DfT) by the 20th June 2019, followed by submission of a final business case by 28th November 2019, for consideration as part of a £1.22bn funding pot. - 1.2 The draft business case developed and submitted by the SCR bid was focused around three types intervention: - Public Transport a series of infrastructure improvements across the strategic transit corridors aimed at improving the performance of the public transport network, principally journey time, punctuality and reliability, within and between the main urban centres and the identified growth locations - Active Travel drawing on the Local Cycling and Walking Infrastructure Plan (LCWIP) and the recent appointment of an Active Travel Commissioner to start developing a network of active travel routes, taking advantage of the relatively low commuting distances across the SCR at present - Rail enhancing accessibility to/from and at rail stations within the SCR and interventions that support connectivity to HS2/ Northern Powerhouse Rail touchpoints so that the rail network can become a viable alternative to the private car for those taking advantage of the significant economic growth opportunities.
+- 1.1 In September 2018, Sheffield City Region (SCR) were confirmed as one of 12 areas to have been shortlisted for the Transforming Cities Fund (TCF) bidding round.
+The requirement was to submit a draft business case to the Department for Transport (DfT) by the 20th June 2019, followed by submission of a final business case by 28th November 2019, for consideration as part of a £1.22bn funding pot. - 1.2 The draft business case developed and submitted by SCR was focused around three types of intervention: - Public Transport a series of infrastructure improvements aimed at improving the performance of the public transport network, principally journey time, punctuality and reliability, within and between the main urban centres and SCR's growth locations - Active Travel drawing on the draft Local Cycling and Walking Infrastructure Plan (LCWIP) and the appointment of an Active Travel Commissioner to start developing a network of active travel routes, taking advantage of the relatively low commuting distances across the SCR at present - Rail enhancing accessibility to/from and at rail stations within SCR and interventions that support connectivity to HS2/Northern Powerhouse Rail touchpoints so that the rail network can become a viable alternative to the private car for those taking advantage of the significant economic growth opportunities.